 For those who are only mildly interested in WWII history, but want to see the island, we recommend the Pearl Harbor & Oahu Island Tour.
-The most popular thing to see at Pearl Harbor is the USS Arizona Memorial and the Pacific Aviation Museum.
+The most popular thing to see at Pearl Harbor is the USS Arizona Memorial and the Pearl Harbor Aviation Museum.
 There’s something for everyone at Pearl Harbor.
-If your child loves to visit Pacific Aviation Museum Pearl Harbor, he or she will be enthralled with the idea of joining the Museum’s Explorers Club.
+If your child loves to visit Pearl Harbor Aviation Museum Pearl Harbor, he or she will be enthralled with the idea of joining the Museum’s Explorers Club.

 You’ll see actual Pearl Harbor attack bullet holes and battle damage in the windows of the historic hangar that’s filled with warbirds, helicopters, jets, and the aircraft restoration shop.
 Overall visitors know the history of World War II and its tide with the aviation revolution.